Skip to content

 strip_exif

 Strip all EXIF data from the image.
-In some cases you can significantly reduce an image file size by stripping EXIF data.
+This can significantly reduce file size.

 GET /image.png?strip_exif=true HTTP/1.1